 Once resin is cured, it’s hard to remove, so do a thorough job cleaning up.
 You can try an Xacto knife, razor scraper, sandpaper or acetone (fingernail polish remover) to remove dried resin.

-UltraDome is the best resin for covering to the edges and not creating bare spots.
+UltraDome is the best UV resin for good, flat coverage to the edges without bubbles.
 It works well to cover curved surfaces and give a fairly thin coat to flat pieces.
-For the same purpose, my second choices would be Alumilite Amazing Clear Cast or EnviroTex Lite.
+My second choices for this would be Alumilite Amazing Clear Cast, EnviroTex Lite or Resin Obsession.

-Ice Resin was colorless.
+Ice Resin, Art Resin, Resin Obsession, Little Windows, UltraDome, Deep Shine and Magic Glos were colorless.
 The other resins tested had a slight green or amber tint.

 WHERE TO GET SUPPLIES